 Social housing landlords with tenants on Universal Credit

-A tenant may be able to get help with their housing costs if they are entitled to Universal Credit.
+You may be able to get help with your housing costs if you are entitled to Universal Credit.
 Housing costs are usually paid to their landlord.
-Landlords will need to give their tenant proof of their housing costs.
+Landlords will need to provide proof of their housing costs.
 Universal Credit doesn’t pay housing costs for people in supported or temporary accommodation.